 Payment is one of the most used integrations in modern application development.
 Without it, we would not be able to finance our business and enable our customers to get the services they require from us.

 There are many available API’s that can help us achieve this, including Daraja API that enables you to accept payment through Lipa na Mpesa.
 One limitation of this API is that you can only receive payment using Lipa Na Mpesa.
 To overcome this, let’s introduce Africa’s Talking API.

 Africa’s Talking Payment APIs enables you to seamlessly receive payments from payment providers (such as Consumer-to-Business mobile payments), as well as initiate payments going out to your customers (such as Business-to-Consumer mobile payments).
 Not only can you receive payment from mobile payment but also from Banks!

 In this article, we will be focusing on Mobile Checkout and how to receive payment from customers using mobile money.

-- You should have an Africa's talking developer account.
-If you don't have, you can get it from here.
+- You should have an Africa’s talking developer account.
+If you don’t have one, you can get it from here.

 - You should have the knowledge of developing android apps with Kotlin.